-The City of Portland Bureau of Environmental Services is planning a stormwater management and wetland enhancement project at NE Mason and Airport Way in the Big Four Corners Natural area.
+In early 2013, Environmental Services completed a stormwater management and wetland enhancement project at NE Mason and Airport Way in the Big Four Corners Natural area.
 The project site encompasses two waterways and a historic wetland that was farmed for some time, then became, in part, a private wetland mitigation site.
 The site is owned by Environmental Services and Portland Parks & Recreation.

-The Mason Flats Wetland Enhancement Project will reduce pollutants in stormwater that drains from more than 600 acres of upland development and roads.
-This will reduce pollutants that currently enter the Columbia Slough.
-The wetland will be graded to provide additional water flow, especially the cold spring water from up slope areas to the south.
-However, the ponds in the eastern portion of the site will not be changed as they already provide healthy amphibian and turtle habitat.
+The Mason Flats Wetland Enhancement Project reduces pollutants in stormwater that drains from more than 600 acres of upland development and roads.
+This also reduces pollutants that entering the Columbia Slough.
+The wetland was graded to provide additional water flow, especially the cold spring water from up slope areas to the south.
+However, the ponds in the eastern portion of the site were not changed as they already provide healthy amphibian and turtle habitat.

-Habitat enhancement will include reducing invasive species like reed canarygrass and increasing the diversity and quantity of native vegetation.
-This will increase native wetland habitat for sensitive wildlife species, especially red-legged frogs, Western painted turtles, and willow flycatchers and other neo-tropical migratory birds.
+Habitat enhancement included reducing invasive species like reed canarygrass and increasing the diversity and quantity of native vegetation.
+This increases native wetland habitat for sensitive wildlife species, especially red-legged frogs, Western painted turtles, and willow flycatchers and other neo-tropical migratory birds.

 Increased tree canopy in the summer will also help cool the slough.
 The project also increases off-channel floodplain and flood storage in the former floodplain of the Columbia River where more than 90% of wetlands have been filled or developed.